brutella/hkcam/README.md

 #### What does the playbook do?

 The ansible playbook configures the Raspberry Pi in a way that is required by *hkcam*.
 It does that by connecting to the RPi via ssh and running commands on it.
-You can do the same thing manually on the shell but ansible does it automatically.
+You can do the same thing manually on the shell but ansible is more convenient.

 Here are the things that the ansible playbook does.